-Maria: The lead itself is the size of a strand of hair.
-It is seven strands of stainless steel that are healing the wound and then coded and inserted via a needle into the area that we are targeting.
-Again, using the shoulder as an example, it is percutaneous through the skin placed and a portion of the wire is in proximity to that target nerve.
+Maria: The implanted lead itself is constructed of very fine wire about the size of a human hair.
+It is seven strands of stainless steel that are helically wound and then coated and inserted via a needle into the area that we are targeting.
+Again, using the shoulder as an example, it is placed percutaneously through the skin and a portion of the wire is in proximity to that target nerve.

 The rest of the wire is exiting the body and that is connected to an external stimulator that is then attached to a pad and adhered to the skin.
 The patient is able to put that pad wherever it is comfortable for them.
 They’re able to control the stimulator and use it throughout their therapy.